gitsindonesia/baso/README.md

 });
 ```

-For complete sample usage, you can take a look at the sample project.
+### For complete sample usage, you can take a look at the sample project.

 ## Install
-The latest version is available in the Sonatype snapshots repo.
 ```
 dependencies {
    compile 'id.gits:baso:1.0'